-Mexico was the first Latin American country to sign an Economic Partnership, Political Coordination and Cooperation Agreement with the EU in 1997 (the “Global Agreement” entered into force in 2000).
-The Agreement covers political dialogue, trade relations and cooperation.
+In 1997, Mexico was the first Latin American country to sign an Economic Partnership, Political Coordination and Cooperation Agreement with the EU.
+This “Global Agreement”, which took effect in 2000, covers

-Moreover, since 2008 Mexico is one of the EU's strategic partners and, together with Brazil, the only two EU’s strategic partners in Latin America.
-In the framework of this partnership [43 KB] and its Joint Executive Plan , Mexico and the EU have expanded the scope of their dialogue and deepened their cooperation.
+Since 2008 Mexico has also been one of the EU's strategic partners - along with Brazil, one of only 2 in Latin America.
+This Partnership and the associated Joint Executive Plan have enabled Mexico and the EU to broaden their dialogue and deepen cooperation.

 The EU and Mexico engage in a productive dialogue on multilateral and global issues including